 - Expanded Family and Sick Leave WESA expands unpaid leave under the Minnesota Parental Leave Act from 6 to 12 weeks and allows use of leave during pregnancy.
 It also allows grandparents to use existing earned sick leave to care for an ill or injured grandchild. - Enhanced Support for Violence Victims WESA expands unemployment insurance eligibility currently available to victims of domestic violence to include victims of stalking and sexual assault.
-It also allows employees to use existing earned sick leave to recover from sexual assault, domestic violence, or stalking.
+It also allows employees to use existing

+- earned sick leave to recover from sexual assault, domestic violence, or stalking.
 Economic Security in Retirement - WESA enhances retirement security by considering a state retirement savings plan for those without an employer-provided option.
 Proposed Wage Theft Legislation - In 2017, Governor Dayton proposed legislation to crack down on wage theft, which occurs when employees are not paid for hours already worked.
 While the Legislature rejected tougher penalties for employers who fail to pay employees the wages they are due, Governor Dayton was able to secure additional funding to increase enforcement efforts and reduce wage claim processing time.
 In July 2018, DLI launched a wage theft initiative to engage employers on labor standards and educate workers about their rights.
 B.27 Stabilized Union Membership in Minnesota, Strengthened Labor Rights for Workers After decades of decline, union membership in Minnesota has stabilized under Governor Dayton's leadership.
 In 2016, 364,143 Minnesota workers were members of a union up from 350,500 in 2012, a 3.9 percent increase.
 Minnesota's union membership rate is 14.2 percent, outpacing the national average by 3.5 percent.
 Unions in Minnesota continue to anchor the middle class by increasing wages by an average of 8 percent.
-They also help to reduce racial and gender-based inequality boosting wages for these Minnesotans by 13.9 percent and 8.7 percent respectively.
-In 2011, Governor Dayton issued an executive order allowing inhome childcare providers to unionize.
-A district court later determined the order superseded the legislative process.
+They also help to reduce racial and gender-based inequality, boosting wages for these Minnesotans by 13.9 percent and 8.7 percent respectively.
 In 2013, Governor Dayton worked with the Legislature to pass a law allowing in-home child-care providers and personal care attendants who receive public funds to vote on forming a union.
 In 2014, personal care attendants in Minnesota voted to unionize.
 In 2015, thanks to the union, personal care attendants successfully bargained for a \$12 minimum wage, holiday pay, earned paid time off, and paid training.
 Improved pay and benefits will help ensure that workers make a decent living.
 More training for workers and less workforce turnover will ultimately benefit personal care attendant clients.
-B.28 Clean Energy Usage Increased 400 Percent Governor Dayton understands that renewable energy is good for Minnesota's public health, its environment, and its economy.
-Under his leadership, renewable energy usage has increased from 5 percent in 2011 to 25 percent in 2018.
+B.28 Achieved Minnesota's 25% Renewable Energy Standard Seven Years Early Governor Dayton understands that renewable energy is good for Minnesota's public health, its environment, and its economy.
+Under his leadership, renewable energy usage has increased from 17 percent in 2011 to 25 percent in 2017.
 At the same time, coal usage dropped from 53 percent to 39 percent - a significant move in the right direction.